 The WSIB is required to make payments to defray the cost of administering the OHSA and the regulations made under the OHSA.
 The WSIB is also required to pay for the operating costs of the WSIAT and the costs that may be incurred by the Office of the Worker Adviser and the Office of the Employer Adviser.
 The WSIB also provides various grants and funding to carry on investigations, research and training.
-The total of this funding for the year ended December 31, 2017 was \$258 million (2016 - \$246 million) and is included in legislated obligations and funding commitments expenses.
+The total of this funding for the three months and twelve months ended December 31, 2017 was \$67 million and \$258 million (2016 - \$64 million and \$246 million), respectively and is included in legislated obligations and funding commitments expenses.

-In addition to the above, the consolidated financial statements include amounts resulting from transactions conducted in the normal course of operations with various ministries, agencies, and Crown corporations over which the Government of Ontario has control.
+In addition to the above, the unaudited condensed interim consolidated financial statements include amounts resulting from transactions conducted in the normal course of operations with various ministries, agencies, and Crown corporations over which the Government of Ontario has control.